EPIC-guide/epic-guide.github.io/_life/money-americans.md

 to report to the US Internal Revenue Service (IRS) certain information about accounts and assets held by US persons, or face a 30% withholding tax on all US-sourced payments of income.
-This was basically the IRS strong-arming FFIs into collecting taxpayer identification information from USA account holders and complying with the IRS' reporting requirements.
+This was basically the IRS strong-arming FFIs into collecting taxpayer identification information from US-affiliated account holders and complying with the IRS' reporting requirements.
 Most FFIs complied rather than risk losing US business.
 Not so with the Swiss.